jatinderbhola/open-blog-omni-sync/content/posts/getting-started.md

 ---
-title: "Getting Started with Next.js and Markdown"
+title: 'Getting Started with Next.js and Markdown'
-description: "Learn how to create a blog using Next.js and Markdown files."
+description: 'Learn how to create a blog using Next.js and Markdown files.'
-date: "2025-05-08"
+date: '2025-05-08'
-tags: ["nextjs", "markdown", "tutorial"]
+tags: ['nextjs', 'markdown', 'tutorial']
 published: true
 featured: false
-author: "Jatinder (Jay) Bhola"
+author: 'Jatinder (Jay) Bhola'
 ---

 Next.js is a powerful React framework that makes it easy to build fast, modern websites.
 In this post, we'll explore how to create a blog using Next.js and Markdown files.